starandserpent/Voxel-demo/README.md

-# Terra-demo
+# Voxel-demo
 Demo implementation of Terra using Weltschmerz and Foreman.

-The purpose of Terra-demo is to demonstrate the capabilities of the voxel engine.
+The purpose of Voxel-demo is to demonstrate the capabilities of the voxel engine.
 Generates a voxel world for you to fool around with.

 Written in C# using Godot game engine.